Good as Gold; White soars to 3rd Olympic halfpipe title

 Namely, put on a show.

-White put together a dazzling first run at warm, slushy Phoenix Snow Park, throwing a 1440 early on and building from there.
+White put together a dazzling first run, throwing a 1440 early on and building from there.
 He tossed his helmet toward the crowd when he finished and celebrated in the waiting area while the judges deliberated.
 His score of 94.25 was tops after the first of the three finals runs, but Hirano recovered after sitting down during his first trip to put White on notice during the second.

 The 19-year-old uncorked back-to-back 1440s of his own and when the crowd exploded as his 95.25 flashed, he simply shrugged his shoulders, unfazed by the stakes.